wswoodruff/strangeluv-native/README.md

 Omitting the `.js` extension in calls to `require()` is preferred, as it allows one to transition a simple module at `components/Counter.js` to a complex module with its own internals at `components/Counter/index.js` without affecting how it is referenced.

 ## Development
-### Style
+### Code Style
 We favor the [hapi style guide](hapijs.com/styleguide).
 Yes, even when coding for the browser or for react-native!
 The idea is to maintain fluency for developers who work both on the server, browser, and in react-native.
 It is supposed to be the same language, after all!
 Node and V8 move fast enough on their own, so we plan to keep up-to-date with that ecosystem rather than the hyperspeed with which transpilers make available incompletely-spec'd JS features.
 It's worth noting that for the time being that includes ES6 modules.
 We additionally have some standard React lint rules.
 Just `npm run lint` to see how you're doing!

 ### Developer Tools
 - You get Redux dev tools inside react-native's "native" debugger!
-To enable remote debugging, to open the menu you can shake your device, or press cmd+D in the iOS simulator, and then "Debug JS Remotely".
-If you've already got it turned on it won't say that.
+To enable remote debugging, open the menu once inside the app via Cmd+D, etc. and hit "Debug JS Remotely".

 #### Works with
 - [remote-redux-devtools](https://github.com/zalmoxisus/remote-redux-devtools) and